-The control console LCD display shows the total runs for the Guest and Home teams along with a 4-digit Game Clock (although there is no clock on this scoreboard model), Inning, Guest and Home Pitches, and Ball-Strike-Out counts.
+The control console LCD display shows the total runs for the Guest and Home teams along with a 4-digit Game Clock (or a 3-digit Game Clock for times greater than one hour), Inning, Guest and Home Pitches, and Ball-Strike-Out counts.
 It also provides instructions to help the operator use some of the console functions.
 Figure 10 explains the LCD display layout.